jlapeyre/Symata.jl/README.md

 [Maxima] (http://maxima.sourceforge.net/) and Maple a menagerie of `eval` functions and options to force it.

 Here is SJulia doing expansion (with the native 'ExpandA'.
-The more capable 'Expand' is a fronted to a SymPy function)
+The more capable 'Expand' is a frontend to a SymPy function)
 We need to quickly evaluate an expression and track whether it needs to be re-evaluated:
 ```julia